-- ☐ Perform routine PPE and hand hygiene audits using a tool, document the findings, review with the facility's leadership team and provide feedback to frontline staff - o Perform hand hygiene audits routinely on all units. - o Perform PPE audits routinely on all units. - ☐ Ensure that alcohol-based hand-rub (ABHR) stations are available throughout the facility - ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated - ☐ All facility personnel are wearing a facemask while in the facility - Residents who are not fully vaccinated (14 days or more since their final dose in the vaccine series) or recovered (less than three months from infection), as they are able to tolerate, should wear a facemask anytime a staff member enters their room and whenever they leave their room or are around others.
+- □ Perform routine PPE and hand hygiene audits using a tool, document the findings, review with the facility's leadership team and provide feedback to frontline staff - Perform hand hygiene audits routinely on all units. - Perform PPE audits routinely on all units. - □ Ensure that alcohol-based hand-rub (ABHR) stations are available throughout the facility - ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated - □ All facility personnel are wearing a facemask while in the facility - □ Residents who are not fully vaccinated (14 days or more since their final dose in the vaccine series) and has not received a booster dose, as they are able to tolerate, should wear a facemask anytime a staff member enters their room and whenever they leave their room or are around others.
 This includes whenever they leave the facility for essential health care appointments.

-Residents who are fully vaccinated (14 days or more since their final dose in the vaccine series) Residents who are rang vaccinated (14 days of more since their final dose in the vaccine series) or recovered (less than three months from infection), should wear a facemask whenever they leave their room or are around others, as they are able to tolerate, unless participating in communal dining or activities where all other residents present are fully vaccinated.
+Residents who are fully vaccinated (14 days or more since their final dose in the vaccine series) and have received a booster dose, should wear a facemask whenever they leave their room or are around others, as they are able to tolerate, unless participating in communal dining or activities where all other residents present are fully vaccinated and has received a booster dose.
 This includes whenever they leave the facility for essential health care appointments.
-TI TI